AameenaSana/ten-days-of-voice-agents-2025/challenges/Day 4 Task.md

 - **Three learning modes**

   - `learn` – the agent explains a concept.
-(With Murf falcon Voice - "Matthew")
+(With Murf Falcon Voice - "Matthew")
   - `quiz` – the agent asks you questions.
 (With Murf Falcon Voice - "Alicia" )
   - `teach_back` – the agent asks _you_ to explain the concept back (and gives basic qualitative feedback).
-(With Murf Falcon voice - "Ken")
+(With Murf Falcon Voice - "Ken")

 - **Small course content file**
   - Add a small JSON file (e.g. `shared-data/day4_tutor_content.json`) with a few concepts: